 All stockholders shall have pre-emptive rights, unless there is a specific denial of this right in the Articles of Incorporation or an amendment thereto.
 They shall have the right to subscribe to the capital stock of the BPI.
-The Articles of without prior express written authorization of the Bank of the Philippine Islands, Compliance Office.
+The Articles of Incorporation shall lay down the specific rights and powers of shareholders with respect to the particular shares they hold, all of which shall be protected by law so long as they shall not be in conflict with the Corporation Code.